 The SX-1250 wasn’t just a blunt instrument created simply to claim a title in raw power, it was truly revolutionary in it’s design and features – and it’s build quality was unrivalled by any Receiver before or since.
 It is not an overstatement to suggest that this Receiver redefined ‘top-of-the-line’.
 To this day the Pioneer SX series from this 1976/77 range are considered to be by many enthusiasts the best Receiver line ever manufactured by Pioneer.

-As if from nowhere Technics suddenly decided they needed to pump-up-the-volume and made their debut in the Receiver Wars and introduced the SA-5760.
+As if from nowhere Technics suddenly decided they needed to pump-up-the-volume and made their debut in the Receiver Wars with the introduction of the SA-5760.
 This Technics Monster was rated at 165 Watts RMS per channel with only 0.08% THD, just edging over Pioneer’s SX-1250 power rating of 160 Watts.

 It might not seem like much, but remember only a few short years earlier, component amplifiers had been offered by these brands with a total power equivalent of only about 5 Watts RMS per channel!